ArduPilot/ardupilot_wiki/common/source/docs/common-polygon_fence.rst

 =========

 -  The minimum recommended fence radius is 30m
--  The fence requires the GPS to be functioning well so do not disable. the :ref:`GPS arming check <common-prearm-safety-checks>` nor the :ref:`EKF failsafe <ekf-inav-failsafe>` while the fence is enabled.
+-  The fence requires the GPS to be functioning well so do not disable the :ref:`GPS arming check <common-prearm-safety-checks>` nor the :ref:`EKF failsafe <ekf-inav-failsafe>` while the fence is enabled.
    Conversely, if you disable either of these checks, disable the Fence.
 -  For the best results, ensure RTL is working on your vehicle.